Fruit Trees For Sale at Butternut Farm

 Aztec fuji: Ripening right at the end of October.
 Crisp and sweet with excellent storage potential.
 Manage crop carefully to keep this variety out of it's bi-annual tendency.

-Ginger Gold: Golden yellow skin with a crisp juicy flesh.
+Ginger Gold: SOLD OUT Golden yellow skin with a crisp juicy flesh.
 This apple ripens in late August and is one of the season's best, also makes a great pie.
 Highly recommended

-Golden Delicious: A mid October ripening yellow skinned apple.
+Golden Delicious: SOLD OUT A mid October ripening yellow skinned apple.
 Sweet flesh when fully ripe, a great multipurpose apple.
 Excellent for pies, cider and sauce.

 Crimson Crisp: Ripens in mid to late September.
 This apple has a bold red skin with crisp white flesh and really good flavor.
 Known to be good for making both sweet and hard cider.
 This apple is also disease resistant making it a great back yard tree.